aquasecurity/tfsec/docs/checks/azure/network/retention-policy-set.md

 title: Retention policy for flow logs should be enabled and set to greater than 90 days
 ---

+# Retention policy for flow logs should be enabled and set to greater than 90 days

 ### Default Severity: <span class="severity low">low</span>

 ### Explanation